 Corned beef is salted cured meat.
-The meat is heavily salted and refrigerated before cooking it down in a spicy corned beef brine solution.
+The meat is heavily salted and refrigerated in a spicy corned beef brine solution before cooking it.

 After the brining process, the corned beef is super tender.
 And that's why it's mostly served as sandwich slices or meat slices with cabbage.

 The primal beef cuts, round and brisket, are used in many corned beef recipes, as these tough steaks are best simmered over moist heat.

 The texture and flavor of good corned beef briskets are pretty tender, moist, and salty.

 Corned beef is protein and fat-packed and provides vitamins and minerals.

 Eating 100 g of cooked corned beef provides a lot of essential nutrients, including protein, iron, and fiber .

 Here’s how many nutrients you can expect to find in one serving: